A full PDF of our Writer’s Guidelines can be downloaded by clicking here.

 American Bungalow publishes architect and homeowner renovations and new-construction articles that have slightly different guidelines than our regular features.
 Here we’re looking for firsthand experiences—the challenges or special characteristics of your project and how you solved them—that will resonate with readers.
 Those experiences, including humor, how the project affected your family, what made you decide to build a bungalow or renovate a room in the first place—are all welcome.

-Although professional-quality photography is most welcome, we can also accept amateur snapshots for these features—but we still need sharp, well exposed photos to illustrate the piece.
-Interior shots taken with flash illumination are often unusable, so if you’re shooting indoors, please use a tripod and set your exposure for available light when it is at its optimum.
+Although professional-quality photography is ideal, we can also accept amateur snapshots for these features—but we still need sharp, well exposed photos to illustrate the piece.
+Interior shots taken with flash illumination are often unusable, so if you’re shooting indoors, please use a tripod and shoot in available light when it is at its optimum.Again, drawings and floor plans are strongly encouraged.
+They help readers understand the project in

 A list of the artisans, dealers and suppliers who contributed to the project is also important.
 Here again, as with feature articles, don’t skimp on details.
 If the project involves paint, identify its manufacturer and catalog information.
-If it’s a reproduction faucet, period stove or striking light fixture, name its source.
+If it’s a reproduction faucet, period stove or vintage light fixture, name its source.

-This regular “back-of-the-book” space is reserved for a short personal story or essay, usually about 600 words long, in which a reader shares a discovery, insight, surprise or epiphany grounded in the experience of living in a bungalow or in the long light of the Arts and Crafts era.
+This regular “back-of-the-book” space is reserved for a short personal essay, usually about 600 words long, in which a reader shares a discovery, insight, surprise or epiphany grounded in the experience of living in a bungalow or in the long light of the Arts and Crafts era.There is no model here; each essay is a model in itself, whether it is Kitty Turgeon’s admonishment that

-There is no model here; each essay is a model in itself, whether it is Kitty Turgeon’s admonishment that Art and Crafts is about “more than just the stuff” (Issue No. 45), Amy Rogers’s account of how she, her husband and their “little 1925 bungalow … with too many tiny rooms” survived a vicious Carolinas ice storm (Issue No. 42), or Linda Raven’s report on the death of a hen (“Pirate Jenny,” Issue No. 58).
-As Annie Dillard has advised, “Capturing the typical isn’t a virtue.
-Only making something new and interesting is.”
+Arts and Crafts is about “more than just the stuff” (Issue No. 45), Amy Rogers’s account of how she, her husband and their “little 1925 bungalow … with too many tiny rooms” survived a vicious Carolinas ice storm (Issue No. 42), or Linda Raven’s report on the death of a hen (“Pirate Jenny,” Issue No. 58).

 Please send us (preferably by e-mail to editors@ambungalow.com) a brief summary of the article you propose; include samples or a description of any illustrations.
-(Include a SASE if necessary.)
+(Include a self-addressed stamped envelope if necessary.)
 Expect a response within six weeks.
 When sending materials to us via surface mail, please alert the editors by phone or e-mail that they are coming; we receive great quantities of marketing and PR material, and your submission could get sidelined if we are not aware it is coming.

-And of course, if you have questions that are not answered in these guidelines, by all means include them with your letter or direct them to the editors.
+And, of course, if you have questions that are not answered in these guidelines, by all means include them with your letter or direct them to the editors.

 American Bungalow Magazine

-PO Box 756
+P. O. Box 756

 Sierra Madre, CA 91025-0756